Triceps bony avulsion

 Avulsion injury of the triceps tendon is an uncommon injury.
-It is one of the least common injuries to elbow but is nevertheless commoner than an intramuscular triceps tear.
+It is one of the least common injuries to elbow but is nevertheless more common than an intramuscular triceps tear.

 May show soft tissue thickening along the posterior arm +/- an avulsed bony fragment off the olecranon.

-The avulsed bone fragment may be identifed with a targeted scan along with soft tissue thickening and fluid.
+The avulsed bone fragment may be identified with a targeted scan along with soft tissue thickening and fluid.

 Will additionally show a thickened +/- retracted tendon.
-Regional oedema and fluid seen seen as:
+Regional edema and fluid are seen as:

 - T2: high signal

 - 1. Rajasekhar C, Kakarlapudi TK, Bhamra MS. Avulsion of the triceps tendon.
 Emerg Med J. 2002;19 (3): 271-2.
 Emerg Med J (link) - Free text at pubmed - Pubmed citation